Song Kang: 2019–present: Rising popularity, leading roles, and military enlistment

 In 2019, Song played the supporting role of Jung Kyung-ho's assistant in tvN fantasy melodrama When the Devil Calls Your Name.
 He next starred in the Netflix original romantic series Love Alarm, based on the popular webtoon of the same name.
 Song was cast in his first major role through auditions out of 900 people; he played the role of a handsome high-school student who falls in love with a girl played by Kim So-hyun who was his best friend's secret crush.
 Love Alarm was ranked as one of Netflix's top releases of the year and was renewed for a second season.
 His final appearance that year was in the music video of Vibe's "Call Me Back".

 Song was propelled to stardom in 2020 when he starred in apocalyptic horror Netflix original Sweet Home, based on the eponymous webtoon.
 He went to auditions after Love Alarms director recommended him to the director of Sweet Home, Lee Eung-bok.
 His role was Cha Hyun-su, a suicidal high school boy who, along with a group of fellow apartment residents, tries to survive a "monsterization" apocalypse.
 Critical responses of the series were mixed, but gathered a wide international audience.
 A month after the release of the series, Variety revealed that it had been viewed by 22 million member households of Netflix.
 At the 57th Baeksang Arts Awards Song received a nomination for Best New Actor – Television.

 In 2021, Song reprised his role as Hwang Sun-oh in the second season of Love Alarm which was released on Netflix on March 12.
 He also appeared in the TVN series Navillera, adapted from the eponymous webtoon.
 He played a ballet student who struggles due to unresolved issues about his father and tries to support himself by working as a part-timer.
 Song took ballet lessons for six months in order to portray his character.
 Later the same year, Song starred in another webtoon adaptation, Nevertheless, JTBC's romance drama, alongside Han So-hee.

 In terms of viewership record, 2021 was considered a success for Song as Sweet Home, Love Alarm, and Nevertheless respectively ranked as fifth, sixth, and eighth most watched K-dramas in Netflix worldwide, respectively.

 In 2022, Song starred in another JTBC drama, Forecasting Love and Weather, alongside Park Min-young.
-On March 4, 2022, In 2023, Song took on a role in the Netflix series My Demon, where he played the lead character alongside Kim Yoo-jung.
+On March 4, 2022, In 2023, Song took on a role in the Netflix series My Demon, where he played the lead character alongside Kim You-jung.

 Personal life

 Military service

 On February 29, 2024, Namoo Actors announced that Song will enlist to fulfill his mandatory military service as an active duty soldier on April 2, 2024.
+He was discharged on October 1, 2025.